kach/nearley/docs/custom-tokens-and-lexers.md

 # Custom tokens and lexers

-## Adding custom token matchers
+## Custom token matchers

-Sometimes you might want a more flexible way of matching tokens, whether you're using `@lexer` or not.
+Aside from the lexer infrastructure, nearley provides a lightweight way to parse arbitrary streams.

-Custom matchers can be defined in two ways: literal tokens and testable tokens.
-A literal token matches exactly, while a testable token runs a function to test whether it is a match or not.
+Custom matchers can be defined in two ways: *literal* tokens and *testable* tokens.
+A literal token matches a JS value exactly (with `===`), while a testable token runs a predicate that tests whether or not the value matches.

+Note that in this case, you would feed a `Parser` instance an *array* of objects rather than a string!
+Here is a simple example:

 ```coffeescript
 @{%